-- It Will Never Catch On: Meta example.
-In his 1993 review of Groundhog Day, Washington Post film critic Desson Howe recommended the movie but tempered his praise by stating that it would "never be designated a national film treasure by the Library of Congress"; in 2006 the movie was designated a national film treasure by the Library of Congress.
+- It Will Never Catch On: Meta-example.
+In his 1993 review of the film, Washington Post film critic Desson Howe recommended it but tempered his praise by stating that it would “never be designated a national film treasure by the Library of Congress”; in 2006 the movie was designated a national film treasure by the Library of Congress.

 - Jeopardy!
 Intelligence Test: Played with.
-After a few days, the other guests at the B&B start to think Phil's a genius because he answers every question on that day's edition of Jeopardy correctly, but of course the only reason he knows all the answers is that he's seen this particular episode over and over again.
+After a few days, the other guests at the B&B start to think Phil’s a genius because he answers every question on that day’s edition of Jeopardy! correctly, but, of course, we know he only knows all the answers because he’s seen that particular episode over and over again.

 - Jerkass: Phil most obviously, Ned somewhat less intentionally.
 It’s also made pretty clear that Larry’s a bit of a jerk as well.
 Phil later evolves into a pretty nice guy thanks to his Character Development.

 - Karma Houdini: Phil initially exploits the time loop to do whatever he wants to whomever he wants at any time he wants and avoid the consequences; he ends up repeatedly robbing, seducing, attacking, cheating, and manipulating the townsfolk seemingly without punishment.
 Over the course of the movie, however, it becomes clear that the time loop is his punishment — not only for his actions in the movie, but for his whole Jerkass nature before the day began.
-(And since every bad thing he does is undone at the end of every day, it hardly matters in the end.)
+(And since all his misdeeds are undone at the end of every day, it hardly matters in the end.)
 A deleted idea that the loop was the result of a curse from a jilted ex-lover underscores this point.

 - Kick the Dog: Phil towards the beginning of the movie.

 - Larry, too.
-At first, he just comes off as a guy who won't put up with Phil's crap, but the scene where he steals back his tip money is supposed to be an indicator that he's not a very nice person (if you missed it, then his later comeuppance seems to come literally out of nowhere).
+At first, he just comes off as a guy who won’t put up with Phil's crap, but the scene where he steals back his tip money is supposed to indicate that he’s not a very nice person (if you missed it, then his later comeuppance seems to come literally out of nowhere).

-- Left the Background Music On: During one of Phil's latter time loops, Mozart's Piano Sonata In C plays.
-Turns out it's a little girl playing it for her piano teacher (before she's kicked out when Phil lays $1000 down for a single piano lesson.)
+- Left the Background Music On: During one of Phil’s later time loops, Mozart’s Piano Sonata in C plays.
+It turns out to be a little girl playing it for her piano teacher (before she’s kicked out when Phil lays down $1000 for a single piano lesson).

-- Love Redeems: This is how Phil gets out of the time loop.
+- Love Redeems: This is how Phil escapes the time loop.

 - Manipulative Bastard: Phil becomes one when initially trying to seduce Rita (see Save Scumming).

 - Meaningful Name: Phil having the same name as the groundhog.
-It could be construed that Phil is in the time loop til he can no longer see his own "shadow" as well.
+It could be construed that Phil is in the time loop until he can no longer see his own ‘shadow’ as well.

-- Men Don't Cry: After Rita says that the perfect man for her wouldn't be afraid of crying, Phil responds with, "This is a man we're talking about, right?"
+- Men Don't Cry: After Rita says that her ideal man wouldn’t be afraid of crying, Phil responds with, “This is a man we’re talking about, right?”
 And he himself subverts this belief later when he finally learns how precious life is through his futile attempts to save a homeless old man from dying of old age.

 - Mental Time Travel: One of the possible explanations for the time loop.